 “Midazolam is the accepted standard internationally, but it can have significant side-effects so there’s been a huge gap in paramedics’ ability to safely sedate violent patients,” said Mr Parker.

-“Our paramedics and emergency department staff welcome the impact droperidol is having and there are some amazing stories of how it quickly it works to calm really aggressive and violent patients.
+“Our paramedics and emergency department staff welcome the impact droperidol is having and there are some amazing stories of how quickly it works to calm really aggressive and violent patients.

 “It’s also simple to administer, there are much fewer side-effects, it rarely over-sedates and patients wake up much nicer.
 We’re so happy to finally have a safe drug to use.